Counterclockwise: A Proven Way to Think Yourself Younger and Healthier

 But then again, maybe not.
-If we take as our guide another film, one that focuses directly on the aged rather than glimpsing them via the gaze of the determinedly young, things can look rather different, and rather more encouraging.
-Stephen Walker’s documentary Young@Heart, made for television in 2006 and subsequently released in a theatrical version in 2008, follows a choir of the elderly – members of the most recent iteration of the group are aged from seventy-three to eighty-nine – through the process of preparing for a major concert.
-Within the relatively low-key world of documentaries, the film has done very well (so well in fact that it is scheduled for a “narrative remake” by Working Title).
+If we take as our guide another film, one that focuses directly on the aged rather than glimpsing them via the gaze of the young, things can look rather different and rather more encouraging.
+Stephen Walker’s documentary Young@Heart, made for television in 2006 and subsequently released in a theatrical version in 2008, follows a choir of the elderly – current members are aged from seventy-three to eighty-nine – through the process of preparing for a major concert.
+Within the relatively low-key world of documentary films, it has done very well (so well, in fact, that it is scheduled for a “narrative remake” by Working Title).
 It is frequently re-screened, and has won numerous audience awards at film and music festivals around the world.
 The sight (and sounds) of older people putting in the hard work and long hours of rehearsal to perfect their performance is genuinely uplifting, testament to the revitalising power of music and of a shared commitment to a common end.

-But a good part of the popularity and impact of the film can also be attributed to the contrast between the age of the performers and the age of the songs they sing – pop and rock classics that are, despite their classic status, decades younger than the people singing them.
+But a good part of the popularity and impact of the film can also be attributed to the contrast between the age of the performers and the age of the songs they sing: pop and rock classics decades younger than the people singing them.
 It is a contrast that produces, for instance, a particularly resonant rendition of the Ramones’ 1978 hit, “I Wanna Be Sedated.”
 Looking ahead, though, it can be only a matter of time – in fact the process may already have started – before the newer recruits to the Young@Heart chorus will be more nearly contemporaneous with their concert repertoire.
 The songs of the 1960s, 70s and eventually 80s will, in a very real sense, be their own.
 What difference will this convergence make, to them and to their audience?

-THIS question – what happens when we re-enact and reinhabit our own past – is one that Ellen Langer, professor of psychology at Harvard, has been researching for much of her career.
-In Counterclockwise: Mindful Health and the Power of Possibility, originally published in 2009 and now available in paperback with the more outcomes-oriented subtitle of A Proven Way to Think Yourself Younger and Healthier, Langer recalls an experiment she first conducted with her graduate students more than thirty years ago.
+This question – what happens when we re-enact and reinhabit our own past – is one that Ellen Langer, professor of psychology at Harvard, has been researching for much of her career.
+In Counterclockwise: Mindful Health and the Power of Possibility, Langer recalls an experiment she first conducted with her graduate students more than thirty years ago.
 For a week, a group of elderly men were sequestered in a location that had been got up to mimic the world of two decades before: its furniture, its food, its music, films and newspapers.

 By being obliged to live in the past, and to speak of it in the present tense, the men quickly reacquired much of the sociability, confidence, and mental and physical agility of their younger, prime-of-life selves.
 They were being “cued” to be vital and energetic and they had, temporarily at least, broken the cycle of decline.
 (A second group of men participated in the same experiment, with one crucial difference: in their interactions with one another, they spoke of the past as the past.
 This group also improved, but not as much.)